AndreCanto00/ML_project/README.md

 The task is formulated as a binary classification.
 Your grade will be based on the F1-score metric and on the modeling process presented in the report.

+### Description of Folders and Files.

+- `.github/workflows/`: Contains GitHub Actions workflows for continuous integration, such as the `test.yml` file for running tests.
+- `.gitignore`: File to specify which files and folders should be ignored by Git.
+- `.vscode/`: Contains Visual Studio Code-specific settings, such as `settings.json`.
+- `10681109_Cantore_Andrea-2.ipynb`: Jupyter notebook for project analysis and development.
+- `Makefile`: File to automate build and project management operations.
+- `README.md`: This file, which contains the project documentation.
+- `requirements.txt`: List of Python dependencies needed for the project.
+- `scaler.pkl`: Pickle file containing the scaler used for data normalization.
+- `src/`: Folder containing the source code for the project.
+  - `__init__.py`: File to make `src` a Python module.
+  - `data_preparation.py`: Script for preparing data.
+  - `data_processing.py`: Script for data processing.
+  - `exploratory_analysis.py`: Script for exploratory data analysis.
+  - `visualization.py`: Script for data visualization.
+- `tests/`: Folder containing unit tests for the project.
+  - `__init__.py`: File for making `tests` a Python module.
+  - `test_data_preparation.py`: Tests for `data_preparation.py`.
+  - `test_data_processing.py`: Test per `data_processing.py`.
+  - `test_exploratory_analysis.py`: Test per `exploratory_analysis.py`.
+  - `test_visualization.py`: Test per `visualizzazione.py`.
+- `tyres_test.csv`: Dataset di test.
+- `tyres_train.csv`: Dataset di addestramento.